-Over the course of her training, Kati has worked in various settings including community mental health, college counseling, substance abuse programs, trauma-informed intensive outpatient and partial hospitalization programs, and private practice.
-Clinically, she is interested in human sexuality and sex therapy, issues of self-esteem, movement and body-based interventions, and attachment theory.
-Kati is currently working on her dissertation, which focuses on intrasexual competition amongst women who identify as feminists.
+Over the course of my training, I have worked in various settings including community mental health, college counseling, substance abuse programs, trauma-informed intensive outpatient and partial hospitalization programs, and in private practice.
+Clinically, my interests include Obsessive Compulsive Disorder, human sexuality and sex therapy, issues of self-esteem, and attachment theory.
+I am currently working on my dissertation, which focuses on intrasexual competition amongst women who identify as feminists.

-Clinically, Kati works from an Acceptance and Commitment Therapy (ACT) framework which aims to increase psychological flexibility through connecting deeply to values and the present moment.
-In addition, she incorporates other behavioral interventions such as Dialectical Behavior Therapy (DBT) and Mindfulness-Based Stress Reduction (MBSR), as well as utilizing approaches that foster and increase insight.
-She places emphasis on showing up as authentically as possible in the therapy room and cultivating a comfortable, safe environment for sharing.
-For Kati, the strength of the therapeutic relationship is the strong foundation that supports effective therapeutic interventions, so continuous effort is made to provide affirmative, validating, and open dialogue.
-In addition to building and strengthening the therapeutic relationship, she aims to help clients build and strengthen relationships with themselves.
-Outside of her clinical work, Kati prefers to spend her time doing as much yoga as possible, tending to the many plants that she acquired during the stay-at-home order of 2020, and admiring her cat Morty.
+Clinically, my therapy style comes from an Acceptance and Commitment Therapy (ACT) framework which aims to increase psychological flexibility through connecting deeply to values and the present moment.
+Additionally, I aim to incorporate other evidence-based interventions such as Dialectical Behavior Therapy (DBT) and often utilizes these approaches to foster and increase insight.
+I place emphasis on showing up as authentically as possible in the therapy room and strive to cultivate a comfortable, safe environment for sharing.
+For me, the strength of the therapeutic relationship is the strong foundation that supports effective therapeutic interventions, so continuous effort is made to provide affirmative, validating, and open dialogue.
+In addition to building and strengthening the therapeutic relationship, I aim to help clients build and strengthen relationships with themselves.
+Outside of my clinical work, I prefer to spend my time doing as much yoga as possible, tending to my many plants, and admiring my cat, Morty.